How do I book an appointment? What is your availability

 Do I need to shave / remove hair before the tattoo appointment?

 If it’s beard or head hair – Yes!
-For anything else you don’t have to, but it’s always appreciated if you can to save time at your appointment.
+For anything else you don’t have to, but it’s always appreciated to save time at your appointment.
+More info on that here.

 When will I see my tattoo design?